Stanford-AIMI/RRG24/index.md

 ## 1. Task Overview

-Given one or multiple chest x-rays from one study, the participants must generate the corresponding radiology report.
+Given one or multiple chest X-rays from one study, the participants must generate the corresponding radiology report.

-In the scope of this task, two sections are considered: findings and impression.
-Each section will have their own separate evaluation and leaderboard.
+In the scope of this task, two sections are considered: findings and impressions.
+Each section will have its separate evaluation and leaderboard.
 These sections may be produced using either a single system or two distinct systems.

 ### 1.1 Rules